We set out to find 50 great marketing blogs – some you may have heard of but others that you probably haven’t. There is gold in this list.

 Must-read post: The Compounding Returns of Content Marketing

 With a keen focus on landing page and conversion optimization, the Unbounce blog is a collection of thoughtful articles on fundamental Internet marketing principles.
-The blog attracts smart contributors from all over the world, making for an exciting and well-rounded reading experience.
+This marketing blog attracts smart contributors from all over the world, making for an exciting and well-rounded reading experience.

 Must-read post: 6 Things I Do to My Landing Pages When My Conversion Rates Suck